yuvraajsj18/Operating-Systems/notes/threads/threads.md

 - **Many-to-One**

-  - Many user-level threads mapped to single kernel thread.
+  - Many user-level threads are mapped to a single kernel thread.
   - One thread blocking causes all to block.
-  - Multiple threads may not run in parallel on multicore system because only one may be in kernel at a time.
+  - Multiple threads may not run in parallel on a multicore system because only one may be in the kernel at a time.
   - Few systems currently use this model.
   - Examples:
     - Solaris Green Threads